javierbyte/react-textgradient/README.md

 * NOT WORKING *

-A react component for create blurred backgrounds.
+A React component that creates text gradients with CSS and SVG fallback.